Tzunami/go-earthdollar/common/README.md

 ## RLP (Recursive Linear Prefix) Encoding

-RLP Encoding is an encoding scheme used by the Ethereum project.
+RLP Encoding is an encoding scheme used by the Earthdollar project.
 It encodes any native value or list to a string.

 More in depth information about the encoding scheme see the